-Mastodons — literally, "nipple tooth" — had cone-shaped cusps on their molars, similar to those of a pig.
+Mastodons had cone-shaped cusps on their molars, similar to those of a pig.
+The name mastodon literally means "nipple tooth".
 This allowed them to crush twigs, leaves and branches.
 Mastodons only had one set of teeth, and there's no evidence that they wore down like mammoth teeth.

 Period on Earth